-The multivariate machine-learning studies by contrast painted a more promising picture and largely outperform the univariate ones, with accuracy ranging from 70% to 96% (against 61% in the univariate studies) for separating individuals with ASD from controls.
-The multivariate attempts at predicting severity of clinical features do not systematically outperform the univariate studies (univariate R between 0.18 and 0.46; multivariate Adjusted R between 0.13 and 0.8).
-Whilst the multivariate findings are stronger and involve more robust statistical procedures, there has been no general attempt to replicate findings across multiple studies using similar methods.
-Because of the complexity of the statistical models involved in the multivariate studies, it is not clear which acoustic features are the most informative for diagnosis across studies.
+The multivariate machine-learning studies by contrast painted a more promising picture and largely outperform the univariate ones, with accuracy ranging from 70% to 96% for separating individuals with ASD from comparison participants.
+The multivariate attempts at predicting severity of clinical features do not systematically outperform the univariate studies (univariate R2 between 0.18 and 0.46; multivariate Adjusted R2 between 0.13 and 0.8).
+Whilst the multivariate findings are stronger and involve more robust statistical procedures (such as validation procedures), there has been no general attempt to replicate findings across multiple studies using similar methods.
+Because of the complexity and heterogeneity of feature extraction, selection and of the statistical models involved in the multivariate studies, it is not possible to assess which (if any) of the acoustic features are most informative for diagnosis and clinical features across studies.

 6.2.
-Obstacles in identifying an acoustic biomarker for ASD
+Obstacles in identifying an acoustic marker for ASD